-- 3. All units with fish screens will have operating orifice lights.
-All non-screened units should have the orifice lights off. - 4.
-Spare screens may be stored below the deck even with the orifices open.
-All but six screens will be scrapped and removed in autumn 2007. - g.
-At least two adjacent chain gates and gate 7A should remain open from December 01 through the end of February.
-The two adjacent gates should be located over priority operating units and set to elevation 71.5' msl.
-This operation is intended to facilitate steelhead kelt passage.
+3. All units with fish screens will have operating orifice lights.
+All non-screened units should have the orifice lights off.

+4. Spare screens may be stored below the deck even with the orifices open.

 2.5.4.
 Second Powerhouse Two.